funcompbio/practical3/practical3.md

 The learning objectives for this practical are:

  * Setting up Git.
+ * Setting up a personal access token in GitHub.
- * Setting up a Git repo in our local disk.
+ * Setting up a Git repo in your local disk.
  * Update your local Git repo.
  * Upload your local Git repo to GitHub.
  * Cloning a GitHub repo into a local Git repo.